Jasper Productivity Solutions

 Sorting Your Contacts

-Need to sort contacts by criteria such as which project they're related to, what industry they're in, or where you met them?
-Or perhaps you need to sort tasks by project or client?
-Sorting this way is a huge time-saver, but you first have to label your contacts and tasks.
-Frankly, the best way is by use custom fields, which is easy to do in Act! or Goldmine.
-But unfortunately, in Outlook - if you want much more than name, address, phone number, department, etc. - you're moving into programming.
+Want to sort contacts by criteria such as their industry, or where you met them?
+Or perhaps you need to sort tasks or appointments by project or client?
+Sorting this way is a huge time-saver, but you first have to label the contacts, appointments, and tasks.
+The best way is by use custom fields, which is easy to do in Act!* or Goldmine.* But unfortunately, in Outlook, if you want much more than name, address, phone number, department, you'll need to have a programmer create custom fields for you.

 Use Your Inbox as a To-Do List

-This one is more of a time management tip that applies to any program you use for email, not just Outlook.
-Most people, once they've deleted unneeded emails, simply leave the 'keepers' in their Inbox.
+Many people, once they've deleted unneeded emails, simply leave the 'keepers' in their Inbox.
 This can lead to serious email overload.
-An acquaintance of mine has over 8,000 emails in her Inbox!
+One of my students at New York University had over 8,000 emails in her Inbox!

 Instead, create folders to store emails you must keep.
 The result - your Inbox only holds new messages and those you still need to act on; everything else has been filed away.
-Your Inbox becomes an extension of your To-Do list.
-This improves productivity and reduces the number of things that "fall through the cracks."
+Your Inbox actually becomes an extension of your To-Do list.
+This reduces the risk of things "falling through the cracks" - an ever-present problem because so many emails require us to act in some way.
+Some people create email folders for time periods (July 2012, August 2012 and so on), or for projects or clients.

 For more email tips see Efficient E-mail Habits.